 This measure uses the same Total Cost used in the Cost per Customer calculation above.
 The Total Cost is divided by the kilometers of line (as defined by the PEG study) that PDI operates to serve its customers.
-PDI's 2018 rate is \$38,383 per km of line, a 2.9% increase over 2017, and a 1.0% increase over its five-year average.
+PDI's 2019 rate is \$38,133 per km of line, down from 2018.